UlisesGE/ATACseq/DifferentialAnalysis.md

 Both csaw and DiffBind workflows are present in this file.
 ## csaw workflow
 This is an adaptation of Reske et al.'s csaw workflow for 3 biological repeats.
+Annotation, visualization, peak subsetting were added by me.
 ### Read in data:
 ```R
 library(GenomicRanges)